-Meanwhile, I had begun looking at everyday scenes differently—particularly glimpses of architecture, aerial views of cities and farmland, and shapes found in nature.
-I was fascinated with the vast universe of color combinations that can be applied to patterns.
-My sketchbook was filling up, and I wanted to explore other ways of turning those sketches into paintings.
+After a brief stint at Parsons School of Design in the early 1990s, Kaline Carter found himself in a creative dry spell for about two decades.
+Around 2017, he began looking at everyday scenes differently—particularly glimpses of architecture, aerial views of cities and farmland, and shapes found in nature-- and soon he picked up a sketchbook.
+He was fascinated with the vast universe of color combinations that can be applied to patterns and his sketchbook was filling up.